yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/store/Store_IStoreAssets.html.md

 ### `getCurrencyPacks`

 Create an instance of all your desired `VirtualCurrencyPack`s.
 For every `VirtualCurrencyPack`, you'll have to provide: name, description, item ID, purchase type, currency amount (the amount of currencies in the pack), and currency item ID (the item ID of the associated currency).
-Use this functions to access your game's currency packs.
+Use this function to access your game's currency packs.

 ### `getGoods`